shaik1002/biggitlabbomb/doc/development/work_items_widgets.md

 1. `spec/features/projects/work_items/work_item_spec.rb` or `ee/spec/features/projects/work_items/work_item_spec.rb`.

 NOTE:
-You may find some feature specs failing because of excessive SQL queries.
+You may find some feature specs failing because of excissive SQL queries.
 To resolve this, update the mocked `Gitlab::QueryLimiting::Transaction.threshold` in `spec/support/shared_examples/features/work_items/rolledup_dates_shared_examples.rb`.

 ## Steps to implement a new work item widget on frontend in the create view